ggreer/geoff.greer.fm/_posts/2019-09-30-in-defense-of-richard-stallman.md

 But we don't live in a sane world.
 We live in a bizarro world where someone can leak private communications, blatantly lie about what was said, and cause a selfless man's life to be ruined.
 And in reaction to these events, people cheer.
 This is madness.

-Perhaps I should explain myself before I'm removed for having problematic opinions.
+Perhaps I should explain myself before I too am removed for having problematic opinions.

 ### Lies, Damned Lies, and Journalism